On the Interplay between Self-Driving Cars and Public Transportation: Conclusions

 \section{Conclusions}

 With this work, we focused on the interplay between \gls{abk:amod} fleets and public transportation.
 To this end, we developed a general methodological framework to model interactions among \glspl{abk:msp} and between \glspl{abk:msp} and customers.
 Our framework combines a graph-theoretic network flow model with a game-theoretic approach to capture both the interactions between \glspl{abk:msp} and customers on the transportation market place and the constraints that result from the transportation network.
 We specified this framework for our application case, focusing on the interactions among two \gls{abk:amod} fleet operators, a municipality, and customers.
 We developed a computationally tractable second-order conic program to compute best responses, which can be used to find an equilibrium of the resulting game.
 We applied our methodology to a real-world case study for the city of Berlin, and we presented results for various settings to identify major impact factors.
-The results of our case study yield the following insights: \\ \textbf{Autonomous mobility-on-demand systems can cannibalize public transportation.} Our experiments reveal that the modal share splits nearly equally between \gls{abk:amod} systems and public transport, both for cases with multiple possibly non-identical \gls{abk:amod} operators and with a single \gls{abk:amod} operator.
-Here, the physical limitation of the overall fleet size impacts the equilibrium more than the static public transport pricing strategy.
-If fleet sizes are not limited, the share of customers taking an \gls{abk:amod} system can increase up to \SI{80.2}{\percent}. \\ \textbf{Local cannibalization can deviate from the macroscopic effects.} Our results show that up to \SI{29.5}{\percent} of the trips are entirely served by \gls{abk:amod} systems, up to \SI{44.8}{\percent} are served solely by public transport, and only up to \SI{36.5}{\percent} show a modal split that correlates with the macroscopic findings. \\ \textbf{Competition naturally imposes fleet size constraints.} Our experiments show that, in the monopolistic case, the \gls{abk:amod} operator's profit increases monotonically with the fleet size.
-In the presence of two \gls{abk:amod} operators, both operators face decreasing profits, resulting from the increasing competition.
-Accordingly, both operators naturally limit their fleet size, i.e, competition and the resulting decreasing profits implicitly impose a fleet size constraint. \\ \textbf{Increasing the \gls{abk:amod} fleet size shows a diminishing utility margin.} Our studies show that the profit growth gained by enlarging the \gls{abk:amod} fleet diminishes for increasing fleet sizes, eventually approaching zero in the monopolistic case and becoming negative in competitive cases. \\ \textbf{Vehicle autonomy strongly influences the profitability of ride-hailing systems.} Our studies show that a non-autonomous mobility-on-demand system generates less than \SI{10}{\percent} of the profit and serves less than \SI{45}{\percent} of the customers compared to its autonomous counterpart.
-We observe this influence in both cases with two (non-)identical operators and in the single operator case. \\ \textbf{Free public transport counteracts a monopolistic \gls{abk:amod} system.} Our results suggest that a free public transportation system reduces the modal share and profit of a monopolistic \gls{abk:amod} operator by about \SI{20}{\percent} and \SI{70}{\percent}, respectively.
-In the presence of two operators, we observe a similar decrease in profit but a nearly constant modal share, as competition stabilizes operators' strategies. \\ \textbf{Imposing high taxes on an \gls{abk:amod} system can impact the modal split.} Our experiments reveal that a service tax imposed on the revenue of each \gls{abk:amod} trip lower than \SI{60}{\percent} diminishes the profit generated by the \gls{abk:amod} operator, yet it does not shift the modal share towards public transport.
-In the presence of multiple non-identical \gls{abk:amod} operators, the larger operator is proportionally more affected by the taxes.